Spider2742/Typoer/README.md

 - The script introduces **random typing speeds, typos, and corrections** for a more natural effect.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available for anyone to use